wwce/google-cloud-vmseries-ha-tutorial/README.md

 * IPSec termination of site-to-site VPNs.
 * Legacy applications that need visibility of the original source client IP (No SNAT solution) for inbound traffic flows.
 * Requirements for session fail-over on failure of VM-Series.

-Typically, we recommend a scale-out architecture, review [this link](https://cloud.google.com/architecture/partners/palo-alto-networks-ngfw) for guidance on which architecture is best for you.

 ![Overview Diagram](images/diagram.png)